telerik/reporting-docs/knowledge-base/add-in-set-null-reference-exception.md

 ## Description
-Upon deploying, sometimes the following exception occurs when the report viewer attempts to request a report for rendering:
+The following exception occurs when the report viewer attempts to request a report:
 ```
 exceptionMessage: "Object reference not set to an instance of an object."
 exceptionType: "System.NullReferenceException"